 If you’re looking for adventure in Tasmania, Devil Jet in New Norfolk might be for you.
-All ages get to dress up in some stylish (not!) wet-weather gear, hand over their hard-earned pocket money and step into a bright yellow jet boat.
+All ages get to don stylish wet-weather gear, hand over their hard-earned pocket money and step into a bright yellow jet boat.

-From then on, whether you keep your eyes open and your mouth shut – or vice versa – is your decision.
-But what you don’t have any control over is the speed at which the driver will hurtle up and down the Derwent River.
-If you happen to visit New Norfolk during autumn, you will see a stunning display of colour along the river bank.
-Of course, you would have to have your eyes OPEN for that one!
+From then on, whether you keep your eyes open and your mouth shut (or vice versa) is your decision.
+You won’t have any control over the speed the driver hurtles up and down the River Derwent.
+If you happen to visit New Norfolk during autumn, you’ll see a stunning display of colour along the river bank.
+Of course, you’d have to have your eyes open for that one!

-Millions of years in the making, the deep crevice probably once had a roof – just like its mate Tasmans Arch.
-Combined with other natural phenomenons of the area (Tasman Blowhole, Tessellated Pavement) the 90 minute drive from Hobart to the Port Arthur Convict Settlement has bonus attractions on the way.
-You can access most of the sights straight from a car park without walking too far – and it’s all free!
+Millions of years in the making, the deep crevice probably once had a roof; just like its mate, Tasman Arch.
+Combined with other natural phenomenons of the area (eg Tasman Blowhole and Tessellated Pavement) the 90 minute drive from Hobart to the Port Arthur Convict Settlement has bonus attractions on the way.
+You can access most of the sights straight from a car park without walking too far.
+And it’s all free.